How to put volunteer experience on CVs. When to add volunteer CV work to work experience. How to list volunteer work on a CV to make employers notice.

 - Relevant coursework

-- School clubs, but only if it’s relevant (no adding drama club if you’re becoming a programmer)
+- School clubs and organisations, but only if it’s relevant (no adding drama club if you’re becoming a programmer)

 The top 4 items are must-haves.
 The rest will give you an edge over other candidates.